• Français

 Recently supported workshops include:

-An overview of CAHR’s upcoming workshop can be found here and a list of past workshops here.
+An overview of CAHR’s upcoming workshops can be found here and a list of past workshops here.

 SCIENCE CAFÉS